LukeMathWalker/pavex/docs/guide/middleware/index.md

 # Middleware

-Middlewares are a mechanism to execute logic before and/or after the request handler.\
+Middlewares execute logic before and/or after the route handler.
-Middlewares are often used to implement **cross-cutting functionality**, such as:
+They are often used to implement **cross-cutting functionality**, such as:

-- telemetry (e.g. structured logging, metrics, etc.)
+- Telemetry (e.g. structured logging, metrics)
-- load-shedding (e.g. timeouts, rate-limiting, etc.)
+- Load-shedding (e.g. timeouts, rate-limiting)
-- access control (e.g. authentication, authorization, etc.)
+- Access control (e.g. authentication, authorization)
-- etc.

 ## Middleware types